South Central Province History

 Fort Knox (KY) Alumni Chapter History

-Fort Knox (KY) Alumni Chapters’ dormant status ended during the 72nd South Central Province Council meeting, April 20-23, 2017, in Tunica, Mississippi.
-Fort Knox (KY) Alumni Chapter was re-established by these Kappa Men, James Hurt Sr. (Polemarch), Vince Blackmon (Vice Polemarch), Aaron Gunning (Keeper of Records), Leo Scott (Keeper of Exchequer), Bueford Smith, Willie Neal (FKAC Spring 84 initiate), Errol Deveaux, Martez Nix, and Frank McClendon.
+The Chapter’s dormant status officially ended during the 72nd South Central Province Council Meeting, held April 20–23, 2017, in Tunica, Mississippi.
+At that time, the Fort Knox (KY) Alumni Chapter was formally re-established through the commitment and leadership of the following Kappa Men: James Hurt, Sr. (Polemarch), Vince Blackmon (Vice Polemarch), Aaron Gunning (Keeper of Records), Leo Scott (Keeper of Exchequer), Bueford Smith, Willie Neal (Spring 1984 initiate), Errol Deveaux, Martez Nix, and Frank McClendon.

-Later in 2017, the Fort Knox (KY) Alumni Chapter added the following members: Christopher Williams, Mark Peterson, Christopher Nichols, Kevin Vereen (Lieutenant General, Retired, U.S. Army), Jeffery Witherspoon, and Marion Edwards.
+Later in 2017, the Chapter expanded its membership with the addition of Christopher Williams, Mark Peterson, Christopher Nichols, Kevin Vereen (Lieutenant General, U.S. Army, Retired), Jeffery Witherspoon, and Marion Edwards, further strengthening the Chapter’s leadership and operational capacity.